Active vs. Passive Liveness Detection: What Every Business Should Know

 Four reasons why passive liveness detection is superior to active liveness:

-- It closes security gaps in facial biometric systems
+- It closes security gaps in facial recognition systems

 - It lowers drop-out rates significantly

-1. Passive Liveness Detection closes security gaps in facial biometric systems
+1. Passive liveness detection closes security gaps in facial recognition systems

-Passive liveness detection technology runs in the background without users even realizing that it is occuring, so-called “security through obscurity”.
+Passive liveness detection technology runs in the background sometimes without users even realizing that it is occurring, so-called “security through obscurity”.
 It detects features of presentation attacks such as edges, texture and depth to clearly distinguish a live person’s face from an inanimate or spoofed face.
 It also cannot easily be tricked by animation software that mimics facial expressions, such as smiling or frowning.
-It can deal with attack vectors such as deepfakes, masks, dolls and so on.
+It can also deal with so-called presentation attacks such as deepfakes, 3D masks, dolls and so on.

 2. It makes for a smoother process

-As passive liveness detection is not based on user interaction, it provides a much smoother identity verification process.
-Using their smartphones, users take a picture of their ID document and in a second step, verify themselves by taking a selfie with their smartphone camera.
-They don’t need to nod, turn their head or blink (in the active style).
-This improves user experience significantly.
+As passive liveness detection is not based on user interaction, it provides a much smoother user experience (UX) for the identity verification process.
+Via their smartphones, users first take a picture of their ID document and in a second step, verify themselves by taking a short video selfie with their smartphone camera.
+They don’t need to nod, turn their head or blink (as with active liveness).
+This improves UX significantly.

-The entire passive liveness detection process takes only a couple of seconds.
+The entire passive liveness detection process takes about 10-15 seconds.
 No instructions or manuals to follow.
 In a process that users in general do not enjoy going through, this can save you significant trouble.

 4. It lowers drop-out rates significantly

-With active liveness detection requesting actions that can be misunderstood, hard to follow or just ignored – the process can be interrupted at various points.
-This results in frustrated users dropping out and thus not creating any revenue for the company.
-As the process with passive liveness detection is fast and simple, major stumbling blocks toward onboarding the user have been removed.
+Active liveness detection processes ask users to perform actions that can be misunderstood, hard to follow or just ignored.
+This results in frustrated users dropping out and thus potential revenue loss for the company.
+Because the process with passive liveness detection is fast and simple, major stumbling blocks toward onboarding the user have been removed.

-The benefits of passive liveness detection that accrue to companies are clear:
+The benefits of passive liveness detection are clear:

 - Higher sales conversion rates

-- Increased protection from fraudsters and other bad actors
+- Increased protection from fraudsters and spoofing attacks

-PXL Vision’s passive liveness solution is optimised for conversion, which means significantly fewer dropouts.
+PXL Vision’s passive liveness solution is optimised for conversion, which means it causes significantly fewer dropouts than competitor solutions.
 The seamless integration of PXL Vision’s technology with a cloud or on-premise solution guarantees a frictionless user experience.
 This translates directly into higher onboarding numbers.